gabcg/notes/MSI Notes/MSI.md

 ```

 * We run the command in verbose because it can be slow.
-* The -deffnm flag will define the file names of the input and output.
+* The `-deffnm` flag will define the file names of the input and output.
-	* So, if you did not name your grompp output "em.tpr," you will have to explicitly specify its name with the mdrun -s flag.
+	* So, if you did not name your `grompp` output "`em.tpr`" you will have to explicitly specify its name with the `mdrun -s` flag.

-mdrun generates the followng files:
+`mdrun` generates the followng files:

-* em.log: ASCII-text log file of the EM process
+* `em.log`: ASCII-text log file of the EM process
-* em.edr: Binary energy file
+* `em.edr`: Binary energy file
-* em.trr: Binary full-precision trajectory
+* `em.trr`: Binary full-precision trajectory
-* em.gro: Energy-minimized structure
+* `em.gro`: Energy-minimized structure

 And this, even if we don't use verbose: